How To Stay Fit In January Lockdown

 If you do consider doing yoga at home on a regular basis, think about getting some props to help you with the poses and balance, for example, yoga block and a strap.
 You will also need a good non-slip mat.

-These are all a good investment if you plan on doing yoga at home regularly.
+These are all a good investments if you plan on doing yoga at home regularly.
 I have all these myself and use them every day.
 Especially a good mat is incredibly important.
 Make sure it grips well to avoid slips and potential injuries later on when you experiment with more challenging poses.

 - Visually very pretty